ZacharyTStone/my-gatsby-blog/content/blog/Understanding Array References and Creating Copies in JavaScript/index.md

 ## Conclusion

-In conclusion, understanding how JavaScript handles object references and creating copies of objects is crucial to avoid unintended side effects in your code.
 When assigning one array to another, it's important to be aware that JavaScript assigns references instead of creating a new array with the same values.

 To make a copy of an array without referencing the original, several methods can be used, including the spread operator, Array.from(), the slice() method, and JSON.parse() with JSON.stringify() and more.

 However, it's important to note that each of these methods has its limitations and potential pitfalls.
-These include:

-Shallow Copy: The methods mentioned above create a shallow copy of the array, meaning that if the array contains nested objects or arrays, those nested objects will still be referenced and not deeply copied.
-Modifying the nested objects in the copied array will affect the original array as well.

-Performance: Some copy methods, such as JSON.parse() and JSON.stringify(), involve serialization and deserialization, which can be computationally expensive for large or complex objects.
-These methods are not recommended for performance-critical scenarios.

-Non-Array Objects: The discussed methods are specifically for copying arrays.
-If you're dealing with non-array objects, such as plain JavaScript objects, different approaches like Object.assign() or libraries like Lodash's cloneDeep() may be more appropriate.

-It's important to thoroughly understand the limitations and potential issues associated with each method before choosing the one that best suits your specific requirements.
+Maybe we can talk about that in another post.

 <hr>